Is Amazon boss Jeff Bezos in town? Private jet touches down in Wellington

-A $102m private jet has touched down in Wellington, rumoured to be carrying Amazon chief executive Jeff Bezos.
+A $102m private jet owned by billionaire Amazon founder Jeff Bezos has landed in Wellington tonight.

-The Gulfstream G650ER jet landed in the windy capital this evening, but it remain unclear if the richest man in the world was aboard.
+The Gulfstream G650ER jet touched down in the capital tonight, but it remains unclear if the richest man in the world was aboard.

 An eagle-eyed bystander posted a snap of the jet landing on Wellington tarmac on Thursday evening.
 The tweet has since been deleted.